meet the board.

 A big backpacking and photography enthusiast, you will often find Arko out and about with his rucksack and camera, attempting to capture some of most scenic landscapes any place has to offer.
 Otherwise, he is busy writing on issues of Indian foreign policy and international organisations, having written for various international and Indian media outlets which can be found here.

-PROFESSIONAL DEVELOPMENT COMMITTEE PRESIDENT (She/Her/Elle)
+PROFESSIONAL DEVELOPMENT COMMITTEE CO-PRESIDENTS

 • Sandra Thachirickal Prathap & Sanket Somnath Bhokre